 At the most basic level, you can be aware of which way your home faces and where your windows and doors are located.
 In the winter, open blinds and drapes during the day on southern windows for solar gain.
 Close at night so the heat does not escape.
-Dr. Zelicoff estimated that he could save about 4 hours of "paid for" heat by managing the sun with insulating blinds.
-See Energy Tips for insulated shades from AWindowWay, a great solution.
+Some have estimated that you could save about 4 hours of "paid for" heat by managing the sun with insulating blinds.
 Landscaping can also be used to block summer solar gain with the strategic location of trees and even grass.

 Active Solar ...
 PV and Thermal

 Yes, you get a check in the mail for the amount you produce.
 No, you can not deduct it from your gas bill.
 Electric and gas are separate entities.
 Note: You are getting two credits from PNM for the energy produced by your PV system.
 They will deduct the amount produced by "net metering" from your electrical bill AND pay you for the same production with a check.
 The system we have from Positive Energy is estimated to pay us $1081/Yr on a $13,052 investment (after tax credits) until 2021, a 12 year payback.
 Tax credits are now 40% of the system.
 Bonus: rates WILL increase and the $.10/KWhr paid for net-metering will also likely increase, so you are getting energy inflation protection.
-Thanks to recent legislation, you will not have to pay any sales tax either.
 Yeah!!!

 This system covers all of our electrical usage (after adopting conservation measures).
 It will mean zero electrical bills and checks in the mail.
 When you get ready to sell your home, there is also a chance (especially if energy costs continue to go up) that you will get at least part of your original investment back at the time of the sale.
-For a detailed cost/benefit analysis of the system we installed, click here.
 EnviroKarma.org also has a good discussion of the costs with photos of his installation in Santa Fe.

 How to get started?

 First, you need to make an effort to reduce your energy usage by life style changes and home energy conservation.
-See Energy Tips or get an Energy Audit.
-Then, talk to a solar company or consultant like Alan Zelicoff and get an idea of the size of system you need.
-The New Mexico Solar Energy Association provides links to local solar companies.
+Then, talk to a solar company and get an idea of the size of system you need.
 Always talk to previous customers before deciding.
 You MUST start with an application to PNM.
 Your solar company should be able to help you with this process.

 PNM is proud of its role in the creation of the New Mexico Wind Energy Center, which can produce enough power to supply 94,000 average-sized New Mexico homes — without emissions or water use.
 You can choose the Blue Sky option on the PNM site to buy wind power at a slightly higher rate and know that the electricity you are using is emission free!

-We missed Mark Rumsey's presentation on small residential wind turbines at this year's Solar Fiesta.
-Mark has been involved in wind energy technology for 20 years at Sandia National Labs.
-The American Wind Association indicates that turbines can cost from $6K to $20K and are best suited for more rural locations due to their size (towers are needed to maximize the wind stream).
+The American Wind Association provides the basics on wind energy and indicates that turbines can cost from $6K to $20K.
+They are best suited for more rural locations due to their size (towers are needed to maximize the wind stream).
 The wind system will usually recoup its investment through utility savings within 6 to 15 years and after that the electricity it produces will be virtually free.
-Affordable Solar on Yale and Cedar Mountain Solar offers several sizes/types of wind turbines and could give you more information.

-However, Paul Vosburgh, local wind power expert of Vawtpower and author of "Commercial Applications of Wind Power" cautions that residential uses of wind turbines are extremely limited.
+However, Paul Vosburgh, local wind power expert of previously with Vawtpower and author of "Commercial Applications of Wind Power" cautions that residential uses of wind turbines are extremely limited.
 First, it is important to have wind in the 14-15 MPH range (Albuquerque only has 9-10 MPH) and we are over 5000 feet high (where our air is thinner which erodes wind power).
 Second, safety is an issue.
 Turbine blades spin at a rate of 100 MPH and can come off and hit nearby buildings.
 They MUST be located in areas that are well away from people, structures, animals, etc. and should be fenced for safety.
 Roof mounted turbines can also damage the roof structure.
 Bergey Windpower is the world’s leading supplier of small wind turbines.
-Note: Vawtpower is making progress on a new smaller "rural" wind turbine that will add to the diversity needed in alternative energy sources.
-Contact Paul Vosburgh for additional information and check out the YouTube video on their new verticle axis wind turbine near Clines Corners.

 The main drawback is cost.
 Geothermal systems cost about 30% more than conventional heating systems and are usually put in during construction.
 Access and space is needed for drilling or digging as well which would eliminate many city lots.
-It appears that a tax rebate is allowed for the heat pump.
 A second drawback is finding good qualified contractors.
 Total Service Company specializes in geothermal systems in the state of NM.
 The Vision House 2006 built Sun Mountain Construction in Corrales includes ground-sourced geothermal system tied into the radiant heating system and refrigerated air.